How To Make Vegetable Broth (Instant Pot)

 Making Vegetable Broth with Veggie Scraps

 Broth’s are great recipes to make with any vegetable scraps that you have.
 A great way to keep ave vegetable ends that you wouldn’t use in salads ect, like carrot heads, peelings, ends of celery, or celery leaf’s.
-You can add these to whole vegetables in broth or make your broth completely with vegetable scraps if you have enough.
+You can add these with whole vegetables to broth or make your broth completely with vegetable scraps if you have enough.

-- Save celery leaves and freeze in a ziplock bag.
-The leaf of celery is packed with flavor and can be used just like an herb in this broth.
+- Use celery leaves and freeze them in a ziplock bag for broth in the future.
+The leaves of celery are packed with flavor and can be used just like an herb in this broth.